Kurt Cobain Memorial Park

 Kurt Cobain Memorial Park (also called Kurt Cobain Landing) is a park in Aberdeen, Washington and the first official, full-scale memorial to Nirvana frontman Kurt Cobain in his hometown.

-A welcome sign to the city installed in 2005 which obliquely says "Come As You Are", but does not mention Cobain by name, was the first official recognition of the musician.
+A welcome sign to the city installed in 2005 which obliquely says "Come As You Are", but does not mention Cobain by name, was the first official recognition of the musician who died by suicide in April 1994.
 The Memorial Park, initially built in Felony Flats on city-owned land near his Aberdeen home in 2011, and maintained by local volunteers as Kurt Cobain Landing, was adopted by the city of Aberdeen in 2015, 21 years after his death.
 As recently as 2011, a motion not to rename the adjacent Young Street Bridge after Cobain was applauded at a city council meeting.

 The lyrics of the Nirvana song "Something in the Way" are about the Young Street Bridge.
 The lyrics to the song are etched on an aluminum plaque posted in the park.

 A granite memorial headstone inscribed with Cobain quotes rests in the park.
 Part of one of the quotes was sandblasted away because the city mayor found the phrase "[drugs] will fuck you up" offensive.